 Nextiva offers competitive pricing, often coming in as a more affordable option compared to other solutions, without sacrificing features or performance.

-With the Essential package starting at just $129 per user monthly, you can turn on inbound and outbound capabilities, access advanced analytics and reporting, and use its API, if desired.
+With the Essential package starting at just $75 per user per month, you can enable inbound and outbound capabilities, access advanced analytics and reporting, and utilize its API, if desired.

 Robust features and flexibility